klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

 ++++++++++++++++++++++++++

 Usually your support modules are managed by a version control system.
-Currently the program only supports *darcs* but in the near future support for mercurial and git will be added.
+Currently the program supports *darcs* and *mercurial* but in the near future support git will be added.

 In each module the program looks for the data of a supported version control system.
 If no version control data is found, the program marks the source of